bablokb/pi-webradio/README.md

 as they are stable.
 See branch _next_ for the current development-version.

   * ***0.90: stable core, Web-GUI with basic functions***
-  * 0.91: cli: fully functional, install-script implemented
+  * 0.91: cli: fully functional
   * 0.92: GUI: add toast-messages
   * 0.94: GUI: state changes sync across web-clients
   * 0.95: player: API implemented